Zaphick3L/ReanimationsArchive/README.md

 I decided to make all my reanimates i edited/made/modifed publicly.
 Any new reanimate i will work on will not be here because i'll only make one and stick to it.

-# Any reanimations that were made in 2022> or Winter 2021 Are no longer using anyones code, they are self coded.
+# Any reanimations that were made in 2022> or Winter 2021 Are no longer using anyones code, they are 100% created by me...
+ONLY ME.

 Those people I am gonna credit for most of stuff:
 # Pararell_X: